dime1484/phawk/README.md

 # Phawk
 <p>
 Phawk is a socket.py overlay with simplified syntax.
-It's another one of my projects that I made because of frustration with a library.
 </p>

 # How to use?
 <p>
   As of now Phawk only has functions regarding UDP packets, TCP is coming soon.
-Anyway, this is the basic syntax:
+This is the basic syntax:

 ```py
 # Sending a UDP packet